MARGINS Data in the Classroom > What are Mini-Lessons? > Introductory Geology - Exercise - testing plate tectonics in the Gulf of California

 Summary

-THis is a simple exercise to use real-world data from recent large earthquakes so that students can "test" for themselves if plate tectonics "works" in the GUlf of California.
-The Gulf of California is fairly straightforward for most predicted behavior of a oblique-divergent plate boundary, but there are some intriguing differences between the earthquakes and what textbooks claim.
-This exercise is designed for an Introductory level class, but should be able to be used at many different levels.
+This is a simple exercise to use real-world data from recent large earthquakes so that students can test for themselves if plate tectonics "works" in the Gulf of California.
+The Gulf of California is fairly straightforward for most predicted behavior of an oblique-divergent plate boundary, but there are some intriguing differences between the earthquakes and what textbooks claim.

 Learning Goals